Halloween in Western Garfield County

 Spooky season is here in Garfield County.
 Mini ghosts and dinosaurs will soon be walking the streets, hunting precious sugar.

-The rare Sunday edition of Halloween follows a full weekend of wicked build up to the main event.
+The rare Sunday edition of Halloween follows a full weekend of wicked buildup to the main event.
 From trunk or treats to film showings to contests, here’s what communities have in store for the fall fanfare.

 Rifle